Zobeewan/emergent-quantum-statistics/README.md

-Emergent Quantum Statistics in Local Pilot-Wave Dynamics
+# Emergent Quantum Statistics in Local Pilot-Wave Dynamics

-Author: Christian Revoire (Independent Researcher)
+**Christian Revoire**

-Date: Jan 2026
+Independent Researcher — January 2026

 This repository contains the high-performance Python/Numba implementation of a local hidden variable model inspired by walking droplets (Couder/Fort/Bush).
 The simulation demonstrates that Born's Rule and Pauli Exclusion can emerge from a purely local, deterministic wave-particle dynamics with feedback.